Comfortmaker Failed Start/Run Capacitor or Locked Compressor

 Steps:

-• Inspect capacitor: Look for bulging top, oil leakage, or rust.
+• Inspect capacitor: Look for a bulging top, oil leakage, or rust.
 Replace if any signs of failure.

 • Test capacitance: Remove wires and test with a capacitance meter.
-Replace if more than ±10% off rating.
+Replace if more than ±10% off the rating.

 Advertisements